szjani/predaddy/README.md

 }
 ```

-Predaddy gives an AggregateRoot class which provide some opportunities.
+Predaddy gives an `AggregateRoot` class which provides some opportunities.
 You should validate incoming parameters in
-public methods and if everything is fine, fire a domain event.
-AggregateRoot pass this event immediately to the handler method
+public methods and if everything is fine, fire a domain event. `AggregateRoot` passes this event immediately to the handler method
-inside the aggregate root (visibility must be protected or private).
+inside the aggregate root (which visibility must be protected or private).
 After that, this event will be passed to the $domainEventBus,
-which is probably synchronized to transaction.
+which is probably synchronized to transactions.
 Fetching the existing user object from a persistent storage and calling the modifyEmailAddress method
-is a command handler's responsibility.
-After the command bus has been committed the transaction, the event will be dispatched to the proper
+are a command handler's responsibilities.
+After the command bus has committed the transaction, the event will be dispatched to the proper
 event handlers registered in $domainEventBus.
-These handlers might send another command to achieve eventually consistency.
+These handlers might send another commands to achieve eventually consistency.

 Paginator components
 --------------------